gltrost/CrosswordsInteractive/README.md

 ## Architecture
   1. `applications.py` : The main Python application file.
 Starts a Flask application and initiates a crossword.
+  2. `utilities.py` : A Python folder containing various functions needed for the crossword puzzle that weren't available in `puzpy`.
-  2. `templates/CW.html` : The main HTML file.
+  3. `templates/CW.html` : The main HTML file.
 Displays the crossword puzzle, clues and correct-answer checker.
+  4. `static/styles.css` : The main styling-sheet for the HTML file.

 ## Example
 ![](images/readmePhoto.png)